rcl-ssl/docs/authorization/aad-account.md

 ---

 # Azure Active Directory Organization Account
-**V6.0.10**
+**V7.0.0**

-An Azure Active Directory (AAD) organization account is required to sign in to the [RCL Portal](../portal/portal.md) to manage Azure resources (App Services, DNS, Key Vault, etc.).
+An Azure Active Directory (AAD) organization account is required to sign in to the [RCL SSL Portal](../portal/portal.md) to manage Azure resources (App Services, DNS, Key Vault, etc.).
 An organization account is also called a **‘Work or School’ account**.
-Follow these steps to use an AAD account in the RCL Portal.
+Follow these steps to use an AAD account in the RCL SSL Portal.

 - In the Azure Portal, search for the **Azure Active Directory** and open it